AliGunerMD/DataVizMed/content/home/contact.en.md

 <br>

-If you have any question or request, please contact via the form below or [twitter](https://twitter.com/DataVizMed) account
+If you have any question or request, please contact via the form below or [twitter](https://twitter.com/DataVizMed) account!
 <br>

 <form method="post" action="https://formspree.io/f/moqrjlze">